-A potential knock on effect of the "all or nothing" nature of maintenance of a UP, is what will happen if, for some reason, a renewal fee is missed post grant.
+A potential knock-on effect of the "all or nothing" nature of maintenance of a UP, is what happens if, for some reason, a renewal fee is missed post grant.
 We understand that the standard for restoration of a UP will be the usual "all due care" test applied at the EPO, which is generally harsher than many national patent offices.
 If a UP is chosen and something goes wrong post grant, there could be a situation where the UP lapses in its entirety, where certain states of an EP would have remained pending.

-Aside from the cost considerations, users need to be aware that the choice of the UP automatically carries with it the choice of the UPC; all UPs will be subject to the exclusive jurisdiction of the new court and there is no possibility of opting out of the UPC if a UP is chosen.
+Aside from the cost considerations, users need to be aware that the choice of the UP automatically carries with it the choice of the UPC; all UPs are subject to the exclusive jurisdiction of the new court and there is no possibility of opting out of the UPC if a UP is chosen.
 The benefits and risks of participation in the UPC should therefore be borne in mind in any decision regarding whether or not to choose the UP as an alternative to the EP.

-Finally, lapse, revocation, limitation, surrender or transfer of a UP will only be possible in respect of all states.
+Finally, lapse, revocation, limitation, surrender or transfer of a UP is only possible in respect of all states.

-What should you do before the new system comes into effect?
+What should you do when reviewing a patent portfolio now that the new system has come into effect?

-- Review your patent portfolio. - Determine which patents confer exclusivity for your products and processes, and the value of those products to the company. - Determine whether any patents are co-owned and, if so, whether the co-ownership agreement covers staying in/opting out of the new system. - Review current licences to consider how staying in/opting out will affect the licences and whether they are suitable for the new system. - Consider whether, and in which jurisdictions, current or past patents have been litigated. - Consider future products and their market. - Plan your budget to be able to factor costs into your decision of whether to choose a UP or an EP. - Review your template patent licences and co-ownership agreements and update them as necessary to address UP/UPCrelated issues.
+- If you have not done so already, review your patent portfolio. - Determine which patents confer exclusivity for your products and processes, and the value of those products to the company. - Determine whether any patents are co-owned and, if so, whether the coownership agreement covers staying in/opting out of the new system. - Review current licences to consider how staying in/opting out will affect the licences and whether they are suitable for the new system. - Consider whether, and in which jurisdictions, current or past patents have been litigated. - · Consider future products and their market. - Plan your budget to be able to factor costs into your decision of whether to choose a UP or an EP. - Review your template patent licences and co-ownership agreements and update them as necessary to address UP/UPC related issues.